 Lumbar puncture: Also called a spinal tap, a lumbar puncture allows your doctor to obtain a sample of cerebral spinal fluid (CSF), fluid that circulates around your spine and brain.
 Your doctor inserts a needle into your spinal cord, in your lower back, to remove a small amount of fluid to send for testing.

 There are two tests for strep throat, the rapid antigen test and the throat culture.
 For the rapid antigen test, your doctor or nurse uses a swab to get a sample from the back of your throat.
 This test takes only minutes to show if there is bacteria that causes strep throat.
-A throat swab is done the same way, but using a special swab that is sent to a lab to be tested, similar to a blood culture or urine culture.
+A throat culture is done the same way, but using a special swab that is sent to a lab to be tested, similar to a blood culture or urine culture.

 Influenza, the flu, is usually diagnosed by your symptoms.
 There are tests called rapid influenza diagnostic tests that may indicate what type of influenza you have, but they are not always accurate.
 To perform this test, a sample is taken with a swab swiped inside your nose or the back of your throat.